 - Measures must be in place for minimising contact and maintaining social distancing between adults and students and between students themselves, both inside and outside the classroom, on arrival and departure and on school transport.

-- Arrangements must be in place for enhanced cleaning, hand washing and respiratory hygiene, for use of protective equipment and for managing suspected and actual cases of the virus.
+- Arrangements must be in place for enhanced cleaning, hand washing and respiratory hygiene such as the use of face coverings and masks, for use of protective equipment and for managing suspected and actual cases of the virus.